vulcanebf/Beamopt-v3.8.1-fps-booster/README.md

-This mod was heavily influenced by chatgpt.
+This mod was heavily influenced by chatgpt. this mod can induce flashing lights/textures on its lower settings. please use carefully.

 BeamOpt